TheLancashireman/tiny-bare-metal/README.md

-# Bare metal programming on the attiny
+# Bare metal programming on the attiny85

-This is a collection of bits for constructing attiny applications without the arduino environment.
+This is a collection of bits for constructing attiny85 applications without the arduino environment.
+They will probably work on the other attinyx5 chips too, and (with modification) on other AVR microcontrollers.

-The aim is for the memory footprint to be as small as absolutely possible, by letting the compiler and linker do a lot of the work.
+The aim is for the memory footprint to be as small as possible, by letting the compiler and linker do a lot of the work.

 You need to install avr-gcc.
 On linux systems it might be just a matter of installing the gcc-avr package.
 If gcc-avr isn't in the package repository, the easiest way might be to download and install arduino.

+You'll also need an in-system programmer (see isp/) and avrdude.

 ## License, disclaimer etc.